 A negative comment brings other followers around your business and depending on how likely your business is to be on the receiving end of social media negativity, brainstorming positive responses is vital for your customer service social media strategy.

-Applebee’s, known for its quirky and humorous responses over social media, handled an issue so smartly.
+Applebee’s is the best example of a social media customer service practice.
+It is known for its quirky and humorous responses over social media, handled an issue so smartly.

+Customers prefer connecting with businesses via various social channels.
 With the help of social media tools, you know how effectively you can use social media for better customer service.
-Here is an example of two great social media tools that can be used for your business.
+Managing all social media conversations over all channels such as Facebook, LinkedIn, Twitter, Instagram is hectic.

-Almost every business on the market uses social media to tailor their messages and promote their offers by posting content on social media networks.
+Businesses use social media to tailor their messages and promote their offers by posting content on social media networks.
 As a matter of fact, 140 million tweets are generated and over two million videos get uploaded to social media every day.

 In order to connect emotionally with your customers, you have many options that can be used such as:

-- Behind the scenes
+- Sneak peek, Behind the scenes

 Visual content can help customers to connect with your brand and visuals convey and connect more quickly than simple content.